ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

         private policy key and stores it in its policy store (which is encrypted) and saves it.

+    4. --operation=certifier-service-init:  In this case, the certifier-service contact a key-service to retrieve its policy key.

 While this example shows all the steps in provisioning the private policy key and running simpleserver in a tee, there are many variations for how the initial policy key might be first generated and provisioned.
 Among these are: